OpenSecuritySummit/oss2020/content/training/week-1/DevSecOps/team-topologies-compliance-as-code.md

 ---
-title        : Team Topologies & Compliance as code type         : user-session track        : Training topics       :
+title        : Team Topologies & Compliance as code type         : training-session track        : DevSecOps topics       :
 when_week    : one
 when_day     : 1st - Monday